The Book of Mormon is a translation of ancient Gold Plates, which is not easily understood by our young kids.

 - Hole punch

-- Gold clap rings — often called Loose Leaf rings or Book rings
+- Gold clasp rings — often called Loose Leaf rings or Book rings

 Cut the cardboard into the desired size.
-Jospeh Smith said the plates were about 6 inches by 8 inches, Martin Harris said about 7 inches by 8 inches.
+Joseph Smith said the plates were about 6 inches by 8 inches, Martin Harris said about 7 inches by 8 inches.
 Cut the contact paper to match and apply to both sides of the cardboard.
 If you are using Gold Card Stock paper, then you will not need to use cardboard and gold contact paper.
+But the gold contact paper looks more like metal.
+Of course the actual Golden plates were golden in color, not real gold.